-Fund manager The Fund will be managed by Privium Fund Management B.V. as Alternative Investment Fund Manager of the Fund.
-The Fund Manager is responsible for the entire management of the Fund in accordance with the provisions of the Fund Documents and applicable laws.
+The Fund is managed by Privium Fund Management B.V.(the "Fund Manager").
+The Fund Manager is responsible for the entire management of the Fund in accordance with the provisions of the Fund Document (the Prospectus and any Supplements) and applicable laws.
 The Fund Manager is also responsible for maintaining records and furnishing or causing to be furnished all required records or other information of the Fund to the extent such records, reports and other information are not maintained or furnished by the Administrator, the Legal Owner, the Depositary or other service providers.